Section 1 of 9

 No CarPlay.
 We have the most basic Ford infotainment system.
 It works, and the audio is surprisingly decent, but the screen is tiny.
 Van number 2 will have CarPlay from the factory.

 No adaptive cruise, blind spot alert, or parking assist.
 These exist on higher trim Transits.
-Our van doesn’t have them and I think we’d like them on van number two.
+Our van doesn’t have them and I think we’d like them on a future van.

 Transit vs. Sprinter

-We’re in Canada, which narrows it down fast: if you want 4x4 or AWD in a full-size van, your options are essentially the Ford Transit AWD or the Mercedes Sprinter 4x4.
+We’re in Canada, which narrows it down fast: if you want 4x4 or AWD in a full-size van, your options are essentially the Ford Transit AWD or the Mercedes Sprinter 4x4 (and more recently AWD).
 We test drove both.

 The Transit drives like a big minivan.
-The Sprinter drives like a large van.
+The Sprinter drives like a small bus.
 If you’ve driven both you know what that means; if you haven’t, the Ford is just noticeably more car-like in feel.

-Ford dealers are everywhere; Sprinter servicing is more specialized and sometimes pricier.
-Sprinter diesel owners occasionally deal with diesel exhaust fluid issues that can trigger limp mode — less common now, and plenty of people run them without trouble, but it was in our thinking.
-The Ford also came in cheaper.
-We’re also just Ford people, which is its own kind of reason.
+Ford dealers are everywhere whereas Sprinter servicing is more specialized and pricier.
+Sprinter diesel owners occasionally deal with diesel exhaust fluid issues and other sensor problems that can trigger limp mode — less common now, and plenty of people run them without trouble, but “reliable far from home” was part of our evaluation criteria.
+The Ford is unarguably cheaper than the Mercedes, both to purchase and to service.

 One real Sprinter advantage worth knowing: the 144” Sprinter 4x4 has significantly better factory approach and departure angles than the Transit.
 If serious off-pavement capability is your priority, that’s a real difference.
 The Transit can be improved — we did improve it — but the Sprinter starts from a better place geometrically.